 The overarching design goal was to create a spec suite that highlighted a residential project’s warm and inviting qualities.
 Wood tones and warm paint colors were used to balance the urban feel of the open ceiling and concrete floors along with rugs and accessories to provide textural interest.

-AMB worked with the Management Office to address several challenges in the aging building.
+AMB worked with the Management Office to address several challenges in the iconic building.